 - Preheat oven to 425 degrees.

 - Combine dry ingredients and mix well.
 Set aside.
 Using your hands, crumble in cold cubed butter into the flour until the chunks are the size of small peas.
 In a separate bowl, whisk together eggs, buttermilk, and vanilla well.
 Slowly pour into dry mixture, and mix with a wooden spoon just until the flour is moistened.
+Gently mix in the blueberries.
 Batter will be VERY thick and lumpy.

 - Line a muffin tin with paper liners and spray with non-stick cooking spray.
 Spoon batter into liners until full, or slightly coming up over the rim.
 Sprinkle with coarse sugar or streusel topping of your choice.